riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ```

 ## 4 Create a new project and connect to Astra DB
-Let's start by creating a new Python program to connect to Astra DB.
+Start by creating a new Python program to connect to Astra DB.
 Open your favorite IDE and create a new file called **testAstraDB.py**.
-We will start by adding three imports:
+Add the following three imports:

 ```python
 from cassandra.cluster import Cluster